 In 1984, the Dire Straits hit Money For Nothing, had people around the country singing the verse, “I want my MTV.”

 The lyrics of the song were intended to be satirical and talked about the unfairness of being an MTV star.
 In reality, Dire Straits themselves were MTV stars, and just as the imaginary voice in the song chanted “I want my MTV,” everyone wanted their MTV, including foreign countries.

 In the late ’80s, MTV expanded to Australia, South America, Holland, Germany and many other European countries.

-An unfortunate part of the MTV legacy is that things which used to count, such as being a good composer, player or singer, were increasingly lost in the desperate rush to visualise everything.
+An unfortunate part of the MTV legacy is that things that used to count, such as being a good composer, player or singer, were increasingly lost in the desperate rush to visualise everything.

 These days it is possible to be all of the above and still get nowhere in the pop world simply by not looking good in a video or, worse still, not even making one.

 In 1981, no one expected MTV to become such a powerful empire – It developed a new style of entertainment that competitors could only wish to copy.

 Becoming an MTV star was the ultimate dream to many people.
 Advertisers were ecstatic with the network’s stations that satisfied so many viewers, and Music videos forever changed the face of music.

 MTV cost $20 million to set up, but it was a brilliant idea because the programming (ie: music videos) came free.
 One major record label, Polygram, initially baulked at the idea of providing material for nothing but was soon forced to change its mind when MTV’s influence on the record-buying public became evident.